09.00 hrs Arrival of the participants

 11.30 hrs Break

-11.45 hrs Managing high-level events with ushers, by Jean Paul Wyers
+11.45 hrs Managing high-level events with ushers during the Coronavirus pandemic, by Jean Paul Wyers

-- Welcoming guests and coordinating the greeting procedures.
+- Social distancing while welcoming guests and coordinating the greeting procedures.

 The ushers are the protocol officers of Protocolbureau who provide assistance at official events, ceremonies, gala’s and international conferences.
 Ushers welcome, escort, register and seat the guests and dignitaries.
 This training is based upon the renowned training programme of the ushers.